GENORROW/MARK-B.L.U./README.md

 At its fundamental  core, MARK-B.L.U. fuses quantum randomness with classical cryptographic robustness to generate non-reproducible, evolving, time-variant digital identities for distributed intelligent agents.
 Each agent periodically receives a quantum-derived badge, which serves as a cryptographic identity token, rotating automatically to ensure forward secrecy and unlinkability.

-This release of this technical repository marks the first formal public deployment of the MARK-B.L.U. backend, that is the foundation of a subsequent future-ready, enterprise-grade Quantum Identity Infrastructure (QII) designed to evolve with the post-quantum cybersecurity landscape, for securing the ever permeating and prevalent AI and Autonomous Infrastructure.
+This release of this technical repository marks the first formal public deployment of the MARK-B.L.U. backend, that is the foundation of a subsequent future-ready, enterprise-grade Quantum Identity Infrastructure (QII) designed to evolve with the post-quantum cybersecurity landscape, for securing the ever permeating and prevalent AI and Autonomous Infrastructure. <br>

 ## Conceptual Overview — What MARK-B.L.U.
 Actually Does